kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 On the other hand, maintaining the library for the holistic lifecycle management of resources requires some initial effort.

 ### Which deployment option will be used?
-Deployment by code, because of aforementioned benefits
+Deployment by code, because of the aforementioned benefits

 ### Which processors and extensions does the base setup need?